Gravitational collapse in AdS: instabilities, turbulence, and information: Introduction

-The DCE is here aimed to investigate instabilities that lead a spherically symmetric scalar field to undergo gravitational collapse in asymptotically AdS spacetimes, also embracing the case where the initial scalar field configuration has either a small or a large amplitude, yielding a black hole \cite{Buchel:2012uh}.
-When one solves the equations of motion derived from Einstein--Hilbert gravity, with negative cosmological constant, coupled to a scalar field, the AdS spacetime was shown to be unstable, as a consequence of a resonant wave mode coupling, which yields low-frequency modes to spread out energy towards high-frequency wave modes, exciting them \cite{Bizon:2011gg}.
+\clt{The DCE was originally presented as a quantity that sets side by side solutions of soliton-type to any approximation that describes it, removing degeneracies of ans\"atze with the same energy, when one regards models with a scalar field.
+Ref. \cite{gs12a} showed that the higher the energy of a trial scalar field estimating exact solutions, the higher the DCE is, which underlies the system.
+The DCE, therefore, determines the best fit for solutions involving scalar fields.
+Ref. \cite{Sowinski:2015cfa} explored the DCE throughout phase transitions, approaching criticality that resembles the scaling profile stemming from fluid flow turbulence of Kolmogorov-type.
+It also emulated the important concept of informational turbulence \cite{Sowinski:2016vxz}.
+Since the DCE has been employed in different areas, in particular bringing new aspects of AdS gravity and instabilities regarding several models, the DCE is here aimed to investigate instabilities that lead a spherically symmetric scalar field to undergo gravitational collapse in asymptotically AdS spacetimes}, also embracing the case where the initial scalar field configuration has either a small or a large amplitude, yielding a black hole \cite{Buchel:2012uh}.
+When one solves the equations of motion derived from Einstein--Hilbert gravity, with a negative cosmological constant, coupled to a scalar field, the AdS spacetime was shown to be unstable, as a consequence of a resonant wave mode coupling, which yields low-frequency modes to spread out energy towards high-frequency wave modes, exciting them \cite{Bizon:2011gg}.
 It thus characterizes the so-called weakly turbulent instability, also inducing the formation of an apparent horizon for arbitrary collections of initial configurations.
 Turbulence in this context relies on the causal relationship among points in AdS.
 Light-like signals can land up at the AdS time-like boundary, within a finite interval of (proper) time.
-Therefore any initial configuration recoils recurrently off the boundary of AdS, whereas non-linearity intrinsic of gravitational processes relocates energy out long-wavelength wave modes into short-wavelength ones, yielding turbulence and subsequently forming an event horizon.
+Therefore any initial configuration recoils recurrently off the boundary of AdS, whereas non-linearity intrinsic to gravitational processes relocates energy out of long-wavelength wave modes into short-wavelength ones, yielding turbulence and subsequently forming an event horizon.